 - Do your research on building materials.
 The cheapest option may seem attractive for keeping you under budget.
 Unfortunately, these seemingly economical choices may cost you in labor and delays later on.
-Be aware of the current market for construction materials, too—global events can cause prices to shift on a regular basis.
+Be aware of the current market for construction materials, too—global events can cause prices to shift regularly.

 - Document everything that you do.
-From switching up materials to scope-altering conversations to the amount of time you spend in each phase of construction, don’t doubt it: Every detail matters.
-Keep a log of what you and your workers do every day.
+From switching up materials to scope-altering conversations to the amount of time you spend in each construction phase, don’t doubt it: Every detail matters.
+So keep a log of what you and your workers do every day.
 At the very least, this will inform future projects—and it could help you easily trace the source of safety issues or other concerning situations, avoiding hours wasted looking for the root of any problems you later experience.

 - Review your schedule and scope constantly.
 Make sure that your team members provide updates regularly.
-Being aware of your schedule can help you order materials on time and avoid costly delays.
-(Pro tip: Put the weather forecast on your schedule, where you can see it very easily.)
+Knowing your schedule can help you order materials on time and avoid costly delays.
+(Pro tip: Put the weather forecast on your schedule so you can easily see it.)

-- Check-in with the client on a regular basis.
+- Check-in with the client regularly.
 If you’re building the shed for someone else, keep them informed at every stage.
-If you’re building this for yourself, use the established scope as well as the inspection standards you brainstormed earlier to avoid any late-game surprises.
+If you’re building this for yourself, use the established scope and the inspection standards you brainstormed earlier to avoid any late-game surprises.